davialilly/mlds-web-architect-demo/POWERBI-INTEGRATION.md

 relevant security group, or, more appropriately for anything beyond fully public mock data, to set up **secure embed** with a registered Azure AD app and workspace access scoped to the people who should see the report.
-That is a one-time governance conversation, not a technical blocker, and it is the same conversation any new hire building this integration would need to have on day one.
+This is a governance conversation, not a technical blocker, and it is the same conversation any new hire building this integration would need to have on day one.

-Given that constraint in this evaluation environment specifically, the live page ships with the labeled placeholder panel described above rather than a broken or inaccessible embed, and this document carries the full, real embed markup and process so the actual integration step is a drop-in once workspace access is in place.
+Given that constraint in this evaluation environment specifically, I am with the labeled placeholder panel described above rather than a broken or inaccessible embed.

+The full embed markup and process so the actual integration step is a drop-in once workspace access is in place.